lukeify/notes/PiHole on UniFi OS 3.md

 ### Part 3.
 Container creation and configuration

-1. Install `systemd-container` and `debootstrap` to create a directory with a base debian system.
+1. Install `systemd-container` and `debootstrap` to create a directory with a base Debian system.
     We will then use `systemd-nspawn` to boot the container.

     ```shell
     apt -y install systemd-container debootstrap
     ```

-2. Create a `pihole` directory containing a base debian system in `/data/custom/machines`.
+2. Create a `pihole` directory containing a base Debian system in `/data/custom/machines`.

     ```shell
     mkdir -p /data/custom/machines